A TUI-based HTTP mock server for development

 Ctrl+u / Ctrl+d Half-page scroll (Detail View)

-Space Toggle endpoint
+Space Toggle endpoint or group

 r Reload config